marsbroshok/mlops-labs/README.md

 This repository mantains hands-on workshops and code samples that demonstrate best practices and patterns for implementing and operationalizing production grade machine learning workflows on Google Cloud Platform.

 ## Navigating this repository
-This repository is organized into two sections:
+This repository is organized into three sections:
 - [Workshops](./workshops/README.md)
 - [Code samples](./examples/README.md)
 - [Environment setup](./environment-setup/README.md)